grant_single_labels|summary

 grant_single_labels|admissibility

-• The corporation must have a permanent establishment in Ontario and must file an Ontario corporate tax return.
+• The corporation must have a permanent establishment in Ontario and file an Ontario corporate tax return.

 grant_eligibility_criteria|who_can_apply

-• Animation companies.
+• Animation companies

-• Post-production companies.
+• Post-production houses

-• Film and television production companies.
+• Film and television production companies

 grant_eligibility_criteria|who_cannot_apply

-• Productions or companies that operate in excluded genres such as news, current events, talk shows, game shows, sports events, reality television, pornography, and advertising, amongst others.
+• Companies producing content in excluded genres, such as news, current events, public affairs programming, weather or market reports, talk shows, game shows, sports events, galas or awards shows, fundraising productions, reality television, pornography, advertising, or productions primarily for industrial, corporate, or institutional purposes.

 grant_eligibility_criteria|eligible_expenses